Long Earth are...

 Martin Haggarty - Vocals

-Martin formed Glasgow “art rock” outfit Lost Weekends in 1983 during a Talking Heads/Lou Reed/Iggy Pop phase before joining Abel Ganz for a brief spell and half a dozen gigs in 1984, gigging alongside Pallas and Comedy of Errors.
+Martin formed Glasgow “art rock” outfit Lost Weekends in 1983 during a David Bowie/Talking Heads/Lou Reed phase before joining Abel Ganz for a brief spell and half a dozen gigs in 1984, gigging alongside Pallas and Comedy of Errors.
 He joined short-lived proggers Masque in 86 before forming Field of Vision 1987.
-After 4 years, FoV took a hiatus that lasted until 2013, when the 3 core members reformed to write new music, some of which featured on 2015’s Viccissitudes of Life EP, and 2016 single The Dagger.
-FoV continue to exist as a studio project, but with a desire to return to live music, and armed with a surplus of musical ideas, the opportunity to join Long Earth in March 2018 was too good to resist.
+After 4 years, FoV took a hiatus that lasted until 2013, when the 3 core members reformed to write and record new music, some of which featured on 2015’s Viccissitudes of Life EP, and 2016 single The Dagger.
+However, a desire to return to live music, and armed with songs & musical ideas, the opportunity to join Long Earth in March 2018 was too good to resist.

 David McLachlan - Bass